Get a FREE crypto tax consultation. (Others charge up to $500 for this.)

 Italian income tax brackets

-Italian income tax is comprised of three different taxes: municipal, regional and national.
-The national income tax makes up the majority of the total tax that Italian taxpayers need to pay on their income.
-Here are the 2022 income tax brackets for individual Italian taxpayers.
+Italian income tax is comprised of three different taxes: municipal, regional, and national.
+The national income tax makes up most of the total tax that Italian taxpayers must pay on their income.
+Here are the 2023 income tax brackets for individual Italian taxpayers.

 Tax (%)Tax Base (EUR)